sverrisson/com.movies/README.md

 - Let the user know if JS is turned off.
 - More prefetching, to improve on slow networks.
 The App already stores expensive web calls.
 - More Actors and more Movies to increase randomness.
+- Reduce the logging, but it shows the history now.